jogonba2/IberMatcher/README.md

 Here:
 - $\text{categories}(a_{ij})$ refers to the list of research category embeddings associated with reviewer $a_{ij}$.
 - $\text{definition}(p_i)$ refers to the embedding of paper $p_i$, derived from its title and abstract.
 - $\text{sim}$ represents a similarity function between a list of embeddings and an embedding.
-For this assignment, it evaluates the maximum similarity between a reviewer’s research categories and the paper’s definition:
+For instance, the maximum similarity between a reviewer’s research categories and the paper’s definition:

 $$
 \text{sim}(X, y) = \max_{\mathbf{x} \in X} f(\mathbf{x}, \mathbf{y})